nquayson/hashnode-blog/ckekl4aay00rz2us13bjc1n58.md

 > It has been one exciting project in which I have learned to put together several AWS Services and skills that I picked up along my AWS SAA certification journey.

-Around the beginning of this month, a good friend introduced me to Forrest’s cloud resume challenge.
+Around the beginning of this month, a good friend introduced me to  [Forrest’s cloud resume challenge](https://cloudresumechallenge.dev/halloffame/) .
 It challenges participants to build a serverless resume website using AWS cloud infrastructure; building and configuring services using cloud IaC automation in a CICD Pipeline.

 Found it at a time that I had newly passed the AWS Solutions Architect – Associate exam, and it presented a great opportunity to test myself with a practical problem, have fun practicing with it, and showcase my skills.